einbahnstrasse/Goldford-MTEC1003/resources.markdown

 * * *

+### College Laboratory Technicians (CLT)
+_If you cannot resolve installation errors and need assistance with the installation procedures below, contact one of our CLTs:_
+* Dimple Mirpuri: dmirpuri@citytech.cuny.edu
+* Alberto Tuican: atuican@citytech.cuny.edu
+* Chris Medina: chmedina@citytech.cuny.edu
+* Yinglian Liu: yinglian.liu75@citytech.cuny.edu

+_Be respectful of their roles and resonsibilities: Only ask a CLT for technical assistance.
+CLTs will be unable to demonstrate or instruct the lessons from our classes, for example, if you were absent.
+For questions related to our course content, contact your Professor._

+* * *

 ### 1a.
 Windows Users: A Free Terminal Emulator
 _If you're not on macOS, you'll most likely need a program that mimics the behavior of the Unix command line._
 _Mac users can ignore this step!
 But if you're on Windows, install one of these free apps:_